mjfusa/m365-roadmap-agent/README.md

 The following files are key to the implementation of the declarative agent:

 - **roadmap-openapi.json**: This file contains the OpenAPI specification for calling the Roadmap V2 API `https://www.microsoft.com/releasecommunications/api/v2` that the declarative agent will use to search and retrieve updates from the Microsoft 365 Admin Center.
+Note that the Roadmap V2 API is a public API and does not require any authentication.
+Additionally the API supports OData query parameters to filter and sort the results.
+Copilot leverages the descriptions in the OpenAPI specification to understand how to interact with the API and create the needed odata queries based on user prompts.

 - **declarativeCopilot.json**: This file contains the declarative agent configuration that defines the behavior and capabilities of the agent.
 No capabilities have been defined for this agent.
 - **manifest.json**: This file contains the Teams application manifest that defines metadata for the declarative agent.This is what is displayed in the Copilot agents store.